bigcommerce/dev-docs/CONTRIBUTING.md

 The easiest way to edit a file is using GitHub's web interface:

-1. Navigate to the file in github ([making-requests.md](https://github.com/bigcommerce/dev-docs/blob/main/docs/api-docs/getting-started/making-requests.mdx), for example).
+1. Navigate to the file in GitHub.
+For example, [making-requests.md](https://github.com/bigcommerce/dev-docs/blob/main/docs/api-docs/getting-started/making-requests.mdx).

 2. Click the **pencil** icon to **Edit This File**.
 3. Make the edit.
 4. Type a commit message.